pupil-labs/pupil-docs/getting-started/capture-workflow.md

 > {{< webp-img src="/images/pupil-capture/eye/good_bad_eye.webp" alt="Good bad eye setup" >}}

 <aside class="success" style="clear:none;">
 	1. Do - The eye is in focus and all range of the eye movements are visible.
+(Focus is only important for 120hz eye camera.
+200hz camera has fixed focus.)
 </aside>

 <aside class="warning" style="clear:none;">